papafotioy-arch/e-commerce-dataset/README.md

 - Strengthen email capture and validation at checkout.
 - Introduce channel‑specific refund and cancellation monitoring.
 - Expand dataset to include repeat behavior and customer lifetime value (CLV).
 - Add forecasting models for sales and operational load.
+- further analysis required to dive deeper into customer behavior, marketing spend, and conversion rate (CVR)

 ---